 In order to learn about the world around them, we bring in many guest speakers to share their stories.
 We have heard from the CEOs of firms like Sage Cheshire Aerospace, Masimo, and Simulations Plus.
 We have spoken with the director of NASA Armstrong, the Chief Scientist, and interns.
 We have spoken with a rocket propulsion expert from Virgin Galactic and a space and missile specialist from the Air Force Research Lab.
 We heard from an instructor at the Air Force's Test Pilot School.
 We Skyped with the director of a nuclear fusion laboratory in France and with a windmill expert who was inside of a turbine above the Kansas plain during our conversation.
 Each of these talks led to a better understanding of how math and science can be applied to solve real world problems.

 Science Olympiad: Our students compete in a challenge of science knowledge and know-how, where attention to detail and the ability to study their subject carefully can lead to regional and state championships.
-Last year we placed third in the region and competed at Caltech for the state finals.

 Dance Force: Our competitive ballroom dance team has the highest enrollment of any of our after-school clubs, and students learn to waltz, line dance, and lindy hop their way to success.